Severe Milk Bottle Caries

 - Reduce your child’s intake of sugar-laden beverages.

 - Under no circumstances should soda ever be placed into your child’s bottle or spill proof cup!
-Soda not only contains large amounts of sugars but they also contain additional acids that breakdown the surface of the teeth.
-Even sugar free and diet sodas contain the harmful acids.
+Soda not only contains large amounts of sugars but they also contain additional acids that break down the surface of the teeth.
+Even sugar-free and diet sodas contain harmful acids.

 - Dilute your child’s juice with water to reduce the sugar content.

 - Serve no more than 6 ounces of juice per day during meals

 - Replace their usual beverage with water when laying your child down to sleep.